-- ⇒ regulate and determine the place and manner of: - making the connections and crossings and enjoying the legislatively defined common uses; and - occupying canyons, passes, and defiles for railroad purposes, as permitted and regulated by the laws of this state or of the United States; - ⇒ limit the interest in real property sought to be taken if in the opinion of the court the interest sought is not necessary.
+⇒ regulate and determine the place and manner of:

+- making the connections and crossings and enjoying the legislatively defined common uses; and - occupying canyons, passes, and defiles for railroad purposes, as permitted and regulated by the laws of this state or of the United States; - ⇒ limit the interest in real property sought to be taken if in the opinion of the court the interest sought is not necessary.
 The court is limited by statutory language in 70-30-104, MCA, which states that an easement is the preferred interest to be taken unless the parties agree otherwise or the condemnor shows by a preponderance of the evidence that a greater interest is necessary.
-The Department of Transportation is excluded from the easement restriction and the proof required to obtain an interest greater than an easement for highway purposes.
+The Department of Transportation is excluded from the easement preference.

-If the court finds and concludes from the evidence presented that the public interest requires the taking of an interest in real property and that the condemnor has met the burden of proof required by law, then the court shall enter a preliminary condemnation order.
-The preliminary condemnation order shall provide that the condemnation of the interest in real property may proceed in accordance with the provisions of Montana's eminent domain laws, Title 70, chapter 30, MCA.
+If the court finds and concludes from the evidence presented that the public interest requires the taking of an interest in real property and that the condemnor has met the burden of proof required by law, then the court enters a preliminary condemnation order.
+The preliminary condemnation order provides that the condemnation of the interest in real property may proceed in accordance with the provisions of Montana's eminent domain laws, Title 70, chapter 30, MCA.